Sathiya-A/Expense_Tracker/README.md

 Username:demo@gmail.com
 password:demo

-We can delete/Edit under each category.There will be a pie chart which will show the income/expense percentage.
+We can delete/Edit under each category.There will be a pie chart which will visualize the income/expenses.

 Prerequisites Node.js (version 19 or above) must be installed on your machine.
 Installation Clone the repository: